hanjingo/doc/interview.md

 SQL is best for structured, reliable transactions, while NoSQL shines in handling massive, fast-changing, and unstructured data.

 For more info, see: [SQL Language](DB/sql.md)

+### MySQL

+#### What are the String Data Types in MySQL?

+MySQL provides several string data types that differ in storage, performance, and behavior.
+The main categories are: CHAR, VARCHAR, TEXT, BLOB, and ENUM/SET.
+Choosing the right one is critical for performance and storge efficiency.

+For more info, see: [MySQL Data Types](DB/MYSQL/data_type.md)

 ---